jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_selectconnections.md

 ### Tag

 Tags are a free form organizational tool that may be optionally applied to Spotlight connections.
 Tag names represent a project, geographic region or other indicator of interest to you and your organization.
 Multiple tags can be assigned to one connection.
-For more information on tags, see Connection Properties \| Tags.
+For more information on tags, see [Connection Properties \| Tags][enterprise_cfgmonitor_connect_tags].

 ## Select